lwmqn/shepherd/README.md

 ## Server: mqtt-shepherd
 * This module, **mqtt-shepherd**, is an implementation of LWMQN server that can run on platfroms equipped with node.js.
-* It is a server-side application framework with functionality of network and devices management, e.g. permission of device joining, device authentication, reading resources, writing resources, observing resources, and executing a procedure on the remote Devices.
+* It is a server-side application framework with functionality of network and devices management, e.g. permission of device joining, device authentication, reading resources, writing resources, observing resources, and executing a procedure on the remote devices.
 Furthermore, thanks to the power of node.js, making your own RESTful APIs to interact with your machines is also possible.
-* LWMQN Client and server benefits from [IPSO data model](http://www.ipso-alliance.org/ipso-community/resources/smart-objects-interoperability/), which leads to a very comprehensive way for the Server to use an URI-style *path* to allocate and query Resources on Client Devices.
+* LWMQN Client and Server benefits from [IPSO data model](http://www.ipso-alliance.org/ipso-community/resources/smart-objects-interoperability/), which leads to a very comprehensive way for the Server to use an URI-style *path* to allocate and query Resources on Client Devices.
 In the following example, both of these two requests is to read the sensed value from a temperature sensor on a Client Device.
     ```js
     qnode.readReq('temperature/0/sensorValue', function (err, rsp) {
         console.log(rsp); // { status: 205, data: 18 }